-This Tula sunscreen was named “Mineral Magic” based on its ability to magically apply effortlessly and absorb weightlessly on skin — even though it’s a mineral sunscreen!
+This Tula sunscreen was named “Mineral Magic” based on its ability to magically apply effortlessly and absorb weightlessly on the skin — even though it’s a mineral sunscreen!

 It’s a silky fluid that’s peach-toned (don’t worry, it doesn’t leave a tint) that layers well under makeup, creating a soft matte finish.

-The combination of mineral sunscreen ingredients zinc oxide and titanium dioxide provide broad spectrum SPF 30 protection.
+The combination of mineral sunscreen ingredients zinc oxide and titanium dioxide provide broad-spectrum SPF 30 protection.

 You’ll also find a proprietary blend of six prebiotics and probiotics — called S6Pro Complex — in order to help maintain skin balance and improve smoothness.

 There’s plenty of additional supporting ingredients, such as peach extract and wild butterfly ginger root.
 The peach extracts help brighten the look of skin, while wild butterfly ginger provides protection against the damaging effects of blue light and pollution.